Supporting Excellent Science Teaching for Georgia

 Section A. Purposes.
 The Georgia Science Teachers Education Foundation shall serve as a non-profit, tax-deductible corporation of Georgia Science Teachers Association.
 The goal of the Foundation is to distribute scholarships and awards for promoting science education.
 The Foundation shall accept real or personal gifts from individuals or corporations.

 Section B. Board of Directors.
 The decision making group of the Foundation shall consist of a Board of Directors.
-The Board of Directors will be comprised of members of Georgia Science Teachers Association and may have as members representatives from business and industry, communications, marketing, and science related areas.
-The president, president-elect, director, chair of the awards committee and executive secretary-treasurer of the Association will serve on the Board of the Foundation.
-Other members of the Association may be appointed to the Foundation's Board of Directors.
-The officers of the Board of Directors will consist of a chair, vice-chair, secretary and director.
-The executive secretary-treasurer of the Association shall serve as the treasurer of the Foundation.
-The chair is appointed for a three year term by the president of the Association.
+The Board of Directors will be comprised of the President, President-Elect, Executive Director, Awards Committee Chairperson, and Executive Secretary/Treasurer of the Association.
+The Board of Directors may have as members representatives from business, industry, communications, marketing, and science related areas and/or other members of the Association appointed by the president of the Association.
+The officers of the Board of Directors will consist of a chair, vice-chair, secretary, treasurer and director.
+The Executive Secretary/Treasurer of the Association shall serve as the treasurer of the Foundation.
+The chair is appointed for a one year term by the president of the Association.

 Section C. Meetings.
-The Foundation has to have at least one annual meeting to be held at the time and place determined by the Chair of the Board of Directors.
+The Foundation shall have at least one annual meeting to be held at the time and place determined by the Chair of the Board of Directors.

 Section D. Finances.
 The Foundation is financed by the membership of Georgia Science Teachers Association and by contributions from the business and charitable community.
 Funds for awards shall be allocated by the Board of Directors of the Association.

 Sections E. Awards and Scholarships.
-The Foundation will establish awards, scholarships and grants to science professionals and their students throughout Georgia.
+The Foundation will establish awards, scholarships and grants to science education professionals and their students throughout Georgia.
 The nature and number of the awards will be determined by the Board of Directors of the Foundation.
-The awards program will be administered by the chair of the awards committee.
+The awards program will be administered by the chair of the awards committee of the Association.

 ARTICLE VIII – AMENDMENTS

 Section A. This Constitution should be reviewed at least every five years, but may be amended at any time.
 Amendments must be made in writing and seconded by any member, and submitted to the Board of Directors for review.
 A simple majority approval by this Board shall require that the amendment be submitted to the regular membership by distributing a ballot.
-The amendment shall be considered passed when approved by a two-thirds majority of voting members.
+The amendment shall be considered passed when approved by a two-thirds majority of members who cast a vote.

 Share This Page